 There are many reasons why you might want to save or export your Google Sheets as CSV files.
 Comma-separated value files are as simple as they are useful, and they can be imported to just about any data analysis software.
 Since data is stripped of any formatting, the file size is much smaller: a couple of MBs can contain hundreds of thousands of cells.
 While the comma is a standard separator in these files, hence the name, it is also possible to save it as a tab-separated value (TSV) file.
 However, if you would like to use a different or custom separator, it will require some scripting.

 In this article, you will learn how easy it is to convert your Google Sheets to CSV files.
 You will also learn about some more advanced methods to automatically export your spreadsheet data to CSV.
-With a tool like Layer, you can set up automatic flows and synchronize your data to multiple formats.
+With Sheetgo, you can set up automatic workflows and synchronize your data to multiple formats, including CSV.
 If you’re looking to convert in the other direction, check out our article on How to Import CSV to Google Sheets Automatically.

 Convert a Google Sheet to CSV Manually

 - 1. Open the spreadsheet in Google Sheets.